The printed version of the Code of Maryland Regulations (COMAR) is

 Division of State Documents.

-Striped Bass Regulations for March 1 through April 19, 2013
+Striped Bass Regulations for March 1 through 3rd Friday in April

 The following is a reminder of striped bass catch and release regulations that went into effect on March 22, 2010: